limeng-1234/limeng-1234.github.io/_pages/about.md

 I am currently a PhD candidate in Control Science and Engineering at Tongji University, expected to graduate in 2024 under the supervision of Professor Chen Hong.
-You can also find my CV here[Li Meng's Curriculum Vitae](../assets/curriculum_vitae.pdf).
+You can also find my CV here [Li Meng's Curriculum Vitae](../assets/curriculum_vitae.pdf).

 Research Interests:
 ======